Parkinson's disease dementia refers to the symptoms of Parkinson's that impair thought processes, mental function, and memory.

 - Frontotemporal dementia: Frontotemporal dementia often affects people at a younger age and does not cause any defined changes in the brain.
 However, it alters personality, behavior, and movement.

 - Huntington's disease: This genetic disorder occurs due to an anomaly on chromosome 4 that leads to mood changes, abnormal movements, and depression.

 - Mixed dementia: Mixed dementia occurs when a person has dementia due to more than one cause, such as Lewy body dementia with vascular dementia or Alzheimer's disease.

 - Normal pressure hydrocephalus: Fluid pressure buildup in the brain can cause this condition.
 It affects a person's memory, movement, and their ability to control urination.

 - Vascular dementia: Also known as post-stroke dementia, this condition occurs after a person experiences a stroke, which is bleeding or vessel blockage in the brain.
-This dementia type affects a person's thinking and their physical movements.
+This dementia type impairs a person's thinking and physical movements.

 - Wernicke-Korsakoff syndrome: This condition occurs due to a long-term deficiency of vitamin B1 or thiamine.
 It is most common in those who abuse alcohol.
 The chief symptom is severely impaired memory.

-Most causes of Parkinson's disease are idiopathic.
-This means that a doctor does not know why a person has the condition.
-However, according to Johns Hopkins Medicine, early-onset Parkinson's disease is most commonly attributed to genetic defects, possibly those inherited from a parent.
+PD is idiopathic, meaning that a doctor does not know why a person has the condition.
+However, according to Johns Hopkins Medicine, early-onset Parkinson's disease has links to genetic inheritance from a parent.

 Researchers have identified several risk factors that may make a person with Parkinson's disease more likely to experience dementia.